saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 wget https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2
 ```

-get info about the size (file size and virtual size)
+We can get info about the image
 ```bash
 qemu-img info CentOS-7-x86_64-GenericCloud.qcow2
 ```
-As you can see the image the virtual size is 8.0G
+As we can see the virtual size is 8.0G, this will be the size of the root partition of our guest if we don't resize it.
 ```
 image: CentOS-7-x86_64-GenericCloud.qcow2
 file format: qcow2